Fast protein folding is governed by memory-dependent friction: Results

-Reaction speed-up effects are predicted by the Grote-Hynes theory, which does not account for slow-down effects as $\tau_{\rm{mem}}\rightarrow\infty$, known to occur in model systems.
-We can contextualise the data for $\xi$, as given in Fig.~\ref{Fig_4}A, by uniformly rescaling all time scales that enter into the heuristic formula Eq.~\ref{xi_main} by a factor $\alpha$, while keeping all other parameters fixed.
-Such a rescaling might reflect a variation in solvent viscosity, for example.
-In doing so, we effectively generate an $\alpha$-dependent memory kernel $\Gamma^{\alpha}(t) = \sum_{i=1}^M (\gamma_i/\alpha\tau_i)\exp{(t/\alpha\tau_{i})}$, and a corresponding effective single-valued time-scale $\alpha\tau_{\rm{mem}}=\int_0^{\infty}t\Gamma^{\alpha}(t)dt/\int_0^{\infty}\Gamma^{\alpha}(t)dt$.
-In Fig.~\ref{Fig_4}B, we show two examples of $\xi(\alpha)$, plotted as a function of $\alpha\tau_{\rm{mem}}/\tau_{\rm{D}}$.
-The example of Trp-Cage is particularly interesting as it shows that, in the context of this rescaling curve, the prediction for unfolding, as given in Fig.~\ref{Fig_4}A and replotted as the black circle in Fig.~\ref{Fig_4}B, actually coincides with the inflection from the speed-up regime, i.e. $\xi_{\text{noMar}} < 1$, to the kinetic slow-down regime, $\xi_{\text{noMar}}>1$.
-This is also true of Villin and the WW-Domain (see SI - Section 8).
-The kinetic slow-down regime is characterised by quadratic scaling in the long memory-time limit, which is also displayed for the $\alpha$ rescaling.
-Overall, the rescaling curves show that all proteins folded and unfold in the kinetic speed-up regime, which is a purely non-Markovian effect. \\
+To gain deeper understanding of how memory affects protein reaction times, we uniformly rescale all memory times that enter Eq.~\ref{xi_main} by a factor $\alpha$.
+Such a rescaling can be interpreted as a variation of the solvent viscosity.
+In doing so, we effectively generate an $\alpha$-dependent memory kernel $\Gamma^{\alpha}(t) = \sum_{i=1}^M (\gamma_i/\alpha\tau_i)\exp{(t/\alpha\tau_{i})}$ and a corresponding rescaled first-moment memory time $\alpha\tau_{\rm{mem}}=\int_0^{\infty}t\Gamma^{\alpha}(t)dt/\int_0^{\infty}\Gamma^{\alpha}(t)dt$.
+In Fig.~\ref{Fig_4}B, we show two examples of $\xi_{\text{noMar}}(\alpha)$, plotted as a function of $\alpha\tau_{\rm{mem}}/\tau_{\rm{D}}$.
+The example of Trp-Cage is particularly interesting, as it shows that the prediction of $\xi_{\text{noMar}}$ for unfolding, as given in Fig.~\ref{Fig_4}A and replotted as the yellow plus symbol in Fig.~\ref{Fig_4}B, is actually located close to the transition from the speed-up regime, approximately obtained for $\alpha\tau_{\rm{mem}}/\tau_{\rm{D}} < 10$, to the slow-down regime for $\alpha\tau_{\rm{mem}}/\tau_{\rm{D}} >10$.
+This is also true of Villin and the WW-Domain (see Supplementary Information Section 9).
+In fact, Grote-Hynes theory correctly predicts the memory-induced reaction speed-up \cite{Grote_1980}, but misses the memory-induced reaction slow-down that occurs for long memory times and is characterised by a quadratic scaling of the reaction time with the memory time \cite{Kappler_2018}, which is also displayed for large $\alpha$ in Fig.~\ref{Fig_4}B, as indicated by black straight lines.
+Overall, the comparison between $\xi_{\text{noMar}}$ for the actual MD parameters and the scaling function $\xi_{\text{noMar}}(\alpha)$ in Fig.~\ref{Fig_4}B shows that proteins fold and unfold in the memory speed-up regime close to the border to the slow-down regime; this reasserts that non-Markovian effects are crucial in order to quantitatively predict protein reaction rates. \\